okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 ---
-title: System Log Event Guidance for rate limits
+title: System Log events for rate limits
 category: rate limits
 ---

-# System Log event guidance for rate limits
+# System Log events for rate limits

-Okta supports a few standard System Log events for your use with rate limiting.
-If you are implementing anything that can reject an operation within Okta because it has exceeded a [rate limit](/docs/reference/rate-limits/) (attempts per unit time), then use these standard System Log event types.

-The HTML response code returned when rejected should be HTTP 429.

-## System Log event types for rate limits

-The following System Log events for use with rate limiting are available:
+The Okta [System Log](/docs/reference/api/system-log/) records system events related to your organization to provide an audit trail that you can use to understand platform activity and to diagnose problems.
+There are a few standard System Log events that you may encounter when Okta is enforcing [rate limits](/docs/reference/rate-limits/) on specific operations.

 * `system.operation.rate_limit.violation`<br>
-Emit this event type once per rate limiting period when rejecting a request for exceeding a rate limit.
-For example, if a client exceeds their calls per minute quota, then you should emit one event within that window maximum.
+This event type is sent once per rate limiting period when a request is rejected for exceeding a rate limit.
+For example, if you exceed your calls per minute quota (60 seconds), then one event is sent within that 60 seconds.

 * `system.operation.rate_limit.warning`<br>
-If you want to warn the caller that some significant portion of their rate limit has already been used within a period, you may also emit this event type once per rate limiting period.
-For example, you warn the customer that 60% of their daily limit for event delivery has been reached.
+This event type is sent once per rate limiting period as a warning that some significant portion of your rate limit has already been used within a period.
+For example, you receive a warning that you have reached 60% of your daily limit for event delivery.

 * `system.operation.rate_limit.notification`<br>
-If you want to provide additional information about rate limiting decisions you may emit this event type.
-For example, Elastic Rate Limiting (ERL) was activated for a customer within a rate limiting period, or a violation event would have been emitted if the customer had a different configuration.
+This event type can provide additional information about rate limiting decisions.
+For example, Elastic Rate Limiting (ERL) was activated for you within a rate limiting period, or a violation event would have been emitted if you had a different configuration.

 ## DebugContext object